 Hop selection and heritage

-Armed with this basic understanding of where and how the bitterness, flavor and aroma of hops comes from, one can delve into the information of hop alpha acid, beta acid, essential oil, etc. (provided in the references at the end of this article) to have an idea what to expect when using different varieties of hops.
+Armed with this basic understanding of where and how the bitterness, flavor and aroma of hops comes from, one can delve into the information of hop alpha acid, beta acid, essential oil, etc. to have an idea what to expect when using different varieties of hops.
 As a general guideline, staying within the bounds of hop pedigree (and therefore similar alpha acid and essential oil characteristics) may be a good place to start if you plan to experiment with combining different varieties of hops.

 Most of the hops used in brewing can be traced back to Germany, England and other parts of Europe, and America.
 These groupings by geographical origin usually correlate to similarities of alpha acid and essential oil content and chemistry, and not surprisingly, beer styles.
 Therefore, many English types of ale rely on Admiral, Bramling Cross, Fuggle, Kent Golding, Northdown and other hops that originated in the United Kingdom.
 Likewise, many German beers were built around Hallertauer, Tettnanger and Spalter hops, and Czech beers were designed with Bor, Saaz and Styrian hops.